 Ours was still a little sticky, so I added a couple tablespoons of flour and mixed again.

-2. I put the warm playdough in a ziploc but kept the top opened.
+2. I put the warm playdough in a gallon-size baggie but kept the top opened.

 3. When you know which color you’ll color your playdough, grab the liquid watercolors.